Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/020_bom-components.en.md

 title = "Listing Components"
 slug = "bom-components"
 weight = 20
+description = "Learn how to use BOMnipotent Client to list all components of a product, including their names, versions, types, CPEs, and PURLs, with example commands."
 +++

 The purpose of a Bill of Materials is to catalogue components of a product.
 BOMnipotent Client can be used to list all packages etc. contained in any product that is accessible to your user account.
 Simply call the client with the arguments "component", "list", and then name and version of the product: